-- (h) When the Attorney General determines that it is in the interest of the administration of justice, he may refer any other matter which he deems appropriate to the Special Prosecutor for investigation and, if warranted, prosecution. - decline to accept referrals under subsection (b) of this section.
+(b) When the Attorney General determines that it is in the interest of the administration of justice, he may refer any other matter which he deems appropriate to the Special Prosecutor for investigation and, if warranted, prosecution.

+(c) The Special Prosecutor may in his discretion decline to accept referrals under subsection (b) of this section.
 The Special Prosecutor may decline to assert jurisdiction under subsection (a) of this section when the matter over which he has jurisdiction is a peripheral or incidental part of an investigation or prosecution already being conducted elsewhere in the Department of Justice, or when for some other reason he determines it would be in the interest of the administration of justice to permit the matter to be handled elsewhere in the Department; provided, however, that any such declination shall be accompanied by the establishment of such procedures as the Special Prosecutor considers necessary and appropriate to keep him informed of the progress of the investigation or prosecution as it relates to such matter; and provided further that the Special Prosecutor may at any time assume responsibility for investigation and prosecution of such matter.

-2593.
+§593.
 Authority

-- (a) As to the matters described in section 532 of this Chapter for which he has assumed responsibility, the Special Prosecutor shall have authority (1) to conduct proceedings before grand juries and other investigations he deems necessary:

-(2) to review all documentary evidence available to the Department of Justice from any source, to which he shall have full access; (3) to determine whether or not to contest the assertion of Executive Privilege and any other testimonial privilege; (4) to determine whether or not application should be made to any Federal court for a grant of immunity to any witness, consistently with applicable statutory requirements, or for warrants, subpoenas, or other court orders; (5) to decide whether or not to prosecute any individual, firm, corporation or group of individuals; (6) to initiate and concuct prosecutions, frame indictments, file information, and handle all aspects of any cases within his jurisdiction, including any appeals; (7) to coordinate and direct the activities of all Department of Justice personnel, including United States Attorneys; (8) to call with, appear before, and provide information to Congressional committees having jurisdiction over any aspect of the above matters. - (b) In exercising his authority hereunder, the Special Prosecutor shall not be subject to the direction or control of the Attorney General, except as to those matters which by statute specifically require the Attorney General personal action, approval, or concurrence, provided, however, that nothing in this chapter shall prevent the attorney General or the Solicitor General from presenting to any court views of the United States as to issues of law raised by any case or appeal.
+(a) As to the matters described in section 592 of thisChapter for which he has assumed responsibility, the SpecialProsecutor shall have authority to (1) conduct proceedings before grand juries and other investigations he deems necessary; (2) review all documentary evidence available to the Department of Justice from any source, as to which he shall have full access; (3) determine whether or not to contest the assertion of Executive Privilege and any other testimonial privilege; (4) determine whether or not application should be made to any federal court for a grant of immunity to any witness, consistently with applicable statutory requirements, or for warrants, subpoenas, or other court orders; (5) decide whether or not to prosecute any individual, firm, corporation or group of individuals; (6) initiate and conduct prosecutions, frame indictments, file information, and handle all aspects of any cases within his jurisdiction, including any appeals; (7) coordinate and direct the activities of all Department of Justice personnel, including United States Attorneys; (8) deal with, appear before, and provide information to Congressional committees having jurisdiction over any aspect of the above matters.

+(b) In exercising his authority hereunder, the Special Prosecutor shall not be subject to the direction or control of the Attorney General, except as to those matters which by statute specifically require the Attorney General's personal action, approval, or concurrence; provided, however, that nothing in this chapter shall prevent the Attorney General or the Solicitor General from presenting to any court views of the United States as to issues of law raised by any case or appeal.

-3504.
-Section on Covernment Crimes
+§594.
+Section on Government Crimes

 (a) There is established within the Criminal Division of the Department of Justice a Section on Government Crimes, which shall be headed by a Director appointed by the Attorney General.
-The Director shall be subordinate to the Assistant Attorney General for the Criminal Pivision, but shall also report directly to the Attorney General on a regular basis and when he deems it necessary.
+The Director shall be subordinate to the Assistant Attorney General for the Civil Division, but shall also report directly to the Attorney General on a regular basis and when he deems it necessary.